Skip to main content

-The different methods that people are using to make purchases has undergone an evolution over the past 10-15 years, primarily due to the exponential growth of Internet-based commerce.
-It is a natural and logical progression to address the fact that with this change in how consumers purchase goods and services, your sales approach should also be analyzed and modified accordingly.
+The methods people use to make purchases have evolved over the past 10-15 years, primarily due to the exponential growth of Internet-based commerce.
+It is a natural and logical progression to recognize that, with this change in how consumers purchase goods and services, your sales approach should also be analyzed and modified accordingly.

-The main difference that the Internet has made with respect to inbound sales is the amount of information that is now readily available to the buyer.
+The main difference the Internet has made in inbound sales is the amount of information now readily available to buyers.
 A wealth of pertinent research on their next purchase is just a click away.
 In short, the roles of the buyer and seller have almost completely changed positions.
-Let’s explore the subject of the inbound sale (the online buyer’s journey) in detail, and how it should be used to shape your business’ sales process.
+Let’s explore the subject of the inbound sale (the online buyer’s journey) in detail, and how it should be used to shape your business’s sales process.

 Understand Your Customer’s “Journey”

-Before the Internet, salespeople constructed their processes around their own needs and wants, as opposed to those of their customers.
+Before the Internet, salespeople built their processes around their own needs and wants rather than those of their customers.
 Now the roles are reversed.
 The salesperson needs to better understand the buyer and what they’re looking for in their next purchase.

 A typical online buyer’s journey from start to finish when purchasing a product consists of three primary phases: Awareness, Consideration, and Decision.
 Each of these three phases is summarized below: